MALA: Cross-Domain Dialogue Generation with Action Learning: Experiments

 \subsubsection{Multi-Domain Joint Training}

 Table \ref{multi-join} shows that our proposed model consistently outperforms other models in the joint training setting.
 MALA improves dialogue task completion (measured by Entity-F1) while maintaining a high quality of language generation (measured by BLEU).
 For example, MALA-S3 (76.8) outperforms LaRL (71.3) by 7.71\% under Entity-F1 on \textsc{MultiWOZ}, and has the highest BLEU score.
 Meanwhile, we also find that MALA benefits much from \mbox{stage-I} and \mbox{stage-II} in the joint learning setting.
 For example, MALA-S1 and MALA-S2 achieve 9.25\% and 10.43\% improvements over LIDM under Entity-F1 on \textsc{SMD}.
-This is largely because that, having complete dialogue state annotations, MALA can learn semantic latent actions in each domain at stage-I, and the action alignment at stage-II reduce action space for learning dialogue policy more effectively by finding shared actions across domains.
+This is largely because that, having complete dialogue state annotations, MALA can learn semantic latent actions in each domain at stage-I, and the action alignment at stage-II reduces the action space and thus further enhances the effectiveness of dialogue policy learning.
 We further find that LIDM and LaRL perform worse than Sequicity on \textsc{SMD}.
-The reason is that system utterances on \textsc{SMD} have shorter length and various expressions, making it challenging to capture underlying intentions merely based on surface realization.
+The reason is that system utterances on \textsc{SMD} have shorter lengths and various expressions, making it challenging to capture underlying intentions merely based on surface realization.
 MALA overcomes this challenge by considering dialogue state transitions beyond surface realization in semantic latent action learning.